Equity, diversity and inclusion (EDI) - Funding Programs

 Who will see my information?
 Will peer reviewers be able to access this information?

-Responses will be securely stored, and access to the raw data will be restricted to Health Research BC’s data analytics department.
+Responses are securely stored, and access to the raw data is restricted to Health Research BC’s data analytics department.
 The data collected will only be used in aggregate in order to protect the identity of individuals.
-Chairs, scientific officers and peer reviewers will not have access to your information.
+Chairs, scientific officers, and peer reviewers do not have access to your information.